Some Benefits of Honors at Tech

 - Big Siblings, upperclassmen matched with incoming freshmen to help ease the transition to college life and learn how to make the most out of your time here.

-- The Honors Dorm, an opportunity to live in a community of thinkers who are friendly and supportive.
+- The Honors Residence Hall, an opportunity to live in a community of thinkers who are friendly and supportive.
 Our exclusive roommate matching process was designed by our students!

 - Advising tailored to who you are as you plan for graduate school and your career; apply for research internships, study abroad, and scholarships.